csc-training/openacc/docs/03-OpenACC-data.md

   : `-`{.ghost}

 - Allocate memory on the device
 </div>

 <div class=column>
 `copyin(var-list)`
   : `-`{.ghost}

 - Allocate memory on the device and copy data from the host to the device
 </div>

 # Exit data clauses

 <div class=column>
 `if(condition)`
   : `-`{.ghost}

 - Do nothing if condition is false

 <br>

 `delete(var-list)`
   : `-`{.ghost}

 - Deallocate memory on the device
-- In depth: *dynamic* reference count decremented, and deallocation happens if it goes to zero
+    - in-depth: *dynamic* reference count decremented, and deallocation happens if both reference counts (*dynamic* and *structured*) are zero
 </div>

 <div class=column>
 `copyout(var-list)`
   : `-`{.ghost}

 - Deallocate memory on the device and copy data from the device to the host
-- In depth: *dynamic* reference count decremented, and deallocation happens if it goes to zero
+    - in-depth: *dynamic* reference count decremented, and deallocation happens if both reference counts (*dynamic* and *structured*) are zero
 </div>

 # Data directive: update